Dr Neil MacFarlane BA MBBS MA MRCPsych

 Until my licence (which mainly relates to prescribing) is renewed I can offer consultations and provide advice on how to enhance support and treatment from NHS GPs, other doctors, and mental health professionals.
 I can also provide opinion about NICE guidance and other sources of ‘Evidence based Medicine’.

 My current interest in helping people reduce and stop certain psychiatric drugs overlaps with my previous focus on ADHD because many people with developmental conditions have been prescribed poorly-indicated medication, especially antidepressants.
 However, I have always had a cautious approach to medication discontinuation.
 I continue to believe that ADHD medication is often very helpful, and that some people with apparently mild mental health problems may benefit from antidepressants, mood stabilisers and other drugs.

 The GMC has never investigated any complaint made against me by a patient.
 On one occasion an NHS consultant made a complaint against my independent practice but that was dropped by the GMC after the complainant later agreed with my diagnosis and treatment plan.

 I am (late 2018) promoting the necessity for the NHS to set up special clinics for people having problems withdrawing from psychiatric medication (‘Prescribed Harm’), and offering to work myself part-time in such a clinic.
-I am likely to apply for a GMC licence to resume prescribing in 2019.

 Please email initial enquiries to firstname.lastname@example.org.